Mantano/iridium/README.md

 The Readium SDK is funded by public grants and membership fees.
 Iridium is completely funded and developed by Mantano, which is a private company.
 As a consequence:

-- You can also simply become a sponsor without paying the price of the access to the Navigator component: many sponsorship tiers are available, starting at very low prices.
-Please look at [sponsored contributions](https://github.com/sponsors/Mantano) for more details;
+- You can support this work by [becoming a sponsor](https://github.com/sponsors/Mantano);
-- Iridium's highly optimized "navigator" component source code is made only available through the a specific sponsorship tier.
-However, please note that the Iridium SDK can easily be used without this paid component.
-In this case, you have to develop a Navigator by yourself.
+- One of the sponsorship tiers gives full access to Iridium's highly optimized "navigator" component source code.
+  However, *please note that the Iridium SDK can easily be used without this paid "navigator" component*.
+In this case, you (obviously) have to develop it by yourself.

 ## Migrating an existing R2-based platform-specific app